1890 Buffalo Bisons season: Brooklyn vs Buffalo game and the story of Lewis

 Several articles recounted Lewis's performance in the game.
 A contemporary writer for The Pittsburgh Press described Lewis's tryout as a "disastrous experiment" and called the game "one of the greatest slugging matches ever seen since curve pitching came into vogue", while Sporting Life reported that "[t]he Buffalos tried a new pitcher named Lewis in the box, but after three innings he retired to left field, a much disgusted ball tosser."
 The Brooklyn Daily Eagle said that "the way [Ward's Wonders] pounded Lewis' delivery must have convinced that aspirant for fame that the [P]layers' [L]eague [was] above his class", and described him as "unfortunate".
 Other contemporary papers covered the game: the Buffalo Courier said Lewis was "slaughtered"; the New-York Tribune called him a "failure"; and the St. Louis Post-Dispatch said the game was "full of accidents", though "Lewis was used worse than all the rest, as he was knocked completely out of the box".
-A 1963 article in Baseball Digest described Lewis as a "neophyte" whose "first name has been lost to posterity", and as of 2007, Lewis’s first name remained "mercifully unknown", according to Macht.
+A 1963 article in Baseball Digest described Lewis as a "neophyte" whose "first name has been lost to posterity", and as of 2007, Lewis's first name remained "mercifully unknown", according to Macht.

 Lewis did not make another appearance for the Bisons during the rest of the season, and his first name, date of birth, date of death, and batting and pitching stances were unknown as of June 2021, though a writer for The Pittsburgh Press described Lewis as a "young man" when he played for the team.
 The Brooklyn Daily Eagle used the performance to argue that Buffalo should ask other clubs to borrow pitchers for the team.

 Lewis's ERA is given as 60.00, by allowing 20 earned runs in three innings, but there is a problem with this.
 Since Buffalo committed eight errors that day (Brooklyn was even less astute in the field, with eleven miscues) it seems unlikely that all 20 of the runs Lewis allowed were earned; and one look at the boxscore (q.v.) reveals this to be impossible.
 Only fourteen of the 28 runs Brooklyn scored are credited as earned, so at least six (and potentially as many as fourteen) of the scores allowed by the unfortunate Lewis had to be unearned.
 This places Lewis' true ERA somewhere between 18.00 and 42.00, not 60.00 (that and his WHIP rate of 6.667 would be both the highest on the Bisons and the highest in the history of the PL).
 Lewis does not hold the MLB single-season highest ERA record among non-qualifiers, which is infinity.
-(If not Lewis, the current MLB record for the highest ERA with at least three innings pitched is 30.00 by Dave Davidson, who gave up ten earned runs in three innings from 2007-09.)
+(If not Lewis, the current MLB record for the highest ERA with at least three innings pitched is 30.00 by Dave Davidson, who gave up ten earned runs in three innings from 2007 to 2009.)
 Lewis is not listed as having played in any other major or minor-league games.